rsrahul1000/OMSMiniProject/README.md

 >- It a Stock Item is deleted, then all stocks reference present in order items will also be **cascade deleted**.

+_Note: This repository independent of any IDE project files and contains the relevant code which can be implemented on any IDE_

 ## Application Functions

 >1.
 Populate Customer And Stock Items Table From File ( Once Inserted, Duplicate values would be ignored if ran again ).